What will you dig up with the new Archeology Profession?

 Once a dig site has been located using your World Map it’s time to get to searching.
 Each dig site can be searched 3 times after which it will despawn and a new site will spawn in a new location.
 As mentioned above, in order to search each dig site you will need to make use of the Survey ability.

 When used the survey tool (which looks like a primitive version of those you can find in real life) will spawn and point in the direction of the fragment.
 Use the light on the surveying device to determine how close you are to a fragment.
-Once again red means far away, yellow is
+Once again red means far away, yellow is nearby, while green indicates the fragment is very close.
+How you decide to go about the surveying process is totally up to you.
+Once you discover the find, you will get fragments for a specific race.

 Artifacts